netscaler/netscaler-k8s-ingress-controller/deployment/aws/quick-deploy-cic/README.md

 This is required for Netscaler to interact with the pods inside the Kubernetes cluster.

-#### Update the Netscaler VPX management IP and VIP in the Citrix Ingress controller manifest
+#### Update the Netscaler VPX management IP and VIP in the Netscaler ingress controller manifest

 ```
 wget https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/aws/quick-deploy-cic/manifest/cic.yaml